Arth97/frontendmentor-contact-form/README.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - Contact form solution

 This is a solution to the [Contact form on Frontend Mentor](https://www.frontendmentor.io/challenges/contact-form--G-hYlqKJj).